lunardao/research/Advanced_User_Monero_Privacy_Guide.md

 ## What Monero is

+- General description of Monero's consensus, security and UTXO based model.
+Monero follows the UTXO-based model that Bitcoin pioneered.
+Monero utilizies a few privacy technologies implemented into the core protocol.

+- Stealth Addresses
+- Ring Signatures
+- Ring CT
 ## What Monero is not

+Monero is one of the most private cryptocurrencies currently available along with having the largest user-base.
+Though, there are trade-offs when using Monero.
+There is still a risk when using a public blockchain that is currently private.
+As technology advances or breakthroughs occur, a once private transaction may be broken and publicly visible for attackers to trace.
+For Monero, this isn't currently possible by any known techniques as of today, but this is a risk with using any public distributed ledger technology.
 ## Wallets

 - Feather Wallet - [https://featherwallet.org/](https://featherwallet.org/) - Feather Wallet is a desktop power user wallet that gives greater control over features that many mobile wallets overlook.

 - Monerujo - [https://www.monerujo.io/](https://www.monerujo.io/)
 - Anonero - [https://gitea.com/ANONERO/ANON/releases](https://gitea.com/ANONERO/ANON/releases)